- Love and Liberty

 Choose Your Path.
 Choose Your Destiny.

-Psalms 1 speaks about the Godly man and the ungodly man.
+The first Psalm speaks about the Godly man and the ungodly man.
 It starts by saying that the man who avoids ungodliness is a blessed man.
 It is common to hear people say that even Christians sin “every day, in thought, word, and deed” and that not even Christians can live righteously.
 Those are the words of men speaking about their own experience, but it is not what the Bible teaches.
 It is recorded that Christ told two individuals at separate times: “Go and sin no more.”

-Christ of course wasn’t educated in today’s seminaries so he obviously was mistaken and didn’t understand that man can’t keep from sinning.
+Christ of course wasn’t educated in today’s seminaries, so he obviously was mistaken and didn’t understand that man can’t keep from sinning.
 Of course, poor Paul must have gotten kicked in the head by a horse when he was struck down on the Damascus Road.
-How else can you explain him saying something like: “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
+There is no other way to explain him saying something like: “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
 We obviously can’t take this passage to mean what it says, because we know that we are not able to say no to temptation, at least not all of the time.
 It isn’t really true that we have the ability to say no to every temptation that comes our way.
 Right?
 John was corrupted by the Lord Jesus and Paul, there is no doubt, for he said: “Whosoever abideth in him sinneth not: whosoever sinneth hath not seen him, neither known him.”
 It’s a shame that these men never got to hear the preaching that we have been blessed to hear which says we can’t turn from sinning, and that’s ok because Christ never told us to.
 When it appears that he told us to forsake sin to follow him, he was only speaking of the sin of unbelief, they tell us.
 Paul just got confused when he said that the unrighteous will not inherit the Kingdom of God and then listed the sins that people commit that make them unrighteous.
 He didn’t know what grace is!

 Sarcasm aside, the lies of men have been substituted in place of the words of God and there are many people who think they are “saved” that are walking on the path to destruction.
-False preaching is mostly to blame, but then, many people are only looking to be comforted in their sinning so they can say “all is well with their soul” while they live selfishly, so it is not like they are hard to convince.
+False preaching is mostly to blame, but then, many people are only looking to be comforted in their sinning so they can say “all is well with their soul” while they live selfishly, so it is not like they are hard for "easy-believism" preachers to convince.
 The Bible leaves no doubt that the lives of the Godly and the lives of the ungodly lead to entirely different destinations.
 We would do well to give heed to the Word of God instead of the deformed grace preaching of men.
 God is gracious, but he is not permissive.

 Notice the Godly man’s path.